tsackton/taelgar/Worldbuilding/Unnamed or Tentative/~AncientWestRoad~.md

-road from ~Karawa to Chardon. needs a name.
+road from near Karawa to Chardon. needs a name.

 %%notes
 The old Drankorian Road that runs east/west, reasonably heavily used between Karawa and Tokra, then on to Songara, but peters out east of Karawa.